 If you can, avoid using company housing and instead elect to take the set housing stipend to find your own living arrangement.
 If you are able to find your own housing situation that is cheaper than the stipend, then those excess funds go in your pocket and your overall compensation.
 You could also find a roommate from your agency, for example, or use Airbnb for a local place to stay.
 Just be sure you’re fully aware of the rules regarding housing stipends, such as turning in receipts or bills.

 Established staffing agencies may be able to command better packages for travel nurses, or help you match with an area that can boost your wage.
 Although it’s a good idea to shop around for agencies to find the best fit for you, in many cases, it’s a good idea to start with an established agency for the best rates and compensation packages.

 5. Work with multiple agencies

 Unless you sign an exclusive contract, you are not required to stick to just one nurse staffing agency.
-You could have relationships with multiple agencies to help you find the jobs that are the best fit for your goals — and you may be able to use an offer from one agency to help you negotiate compensation for another job, if needed.
+You could have relationships with multiple agencies to help you find the jobs that are the best fit for your goals.
+You may even be able to use an offer from one agency to help you negotiate compensation for another job, if needed.